materialsproject/pymatgen/docs/index.rst

    do not have elements as their terminal points.
 2. Spglib is now completely integrated as part of the setup.py installation.
 3. Major (but completely backwards compatible) refactoring of sites and vaspio.
+4. Added a EnumerateStructureTransformation with optional dependency on the enum library by Gus Hart.
+This provides a robust way to enumerate derivative structures,
-4. Miscellaneous bug fixes and speed improvements.
+5. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2